ozlemtuncel/pols8810_spring2023/index.md

 [R script that I used to create input for week 6 slide](docs/week6.R) & [V-Dem dataset for the R script](https://drive.google.com/file/d/1IRS2gnECAuELEcG-CZOy1lO0lCys91up/view?usp=sharing)

+**Suggestions for week 6 materials**
+- If you want to learn more about dot-and-whisker plots, [see here](https://felixhaass.github.io/dataviz_ggplot2/session4.html).

 ## Week 7

 > ✔️ Goal: [TBA]